 Breast augmentation is a chance for you to boost your self-confidence, so don’t let myths about the recovery period hold you back!
 At Blaine Plastic Surgery, Dr. Blaine and the team will do everything in their power to make you feel comfortable with the breast augmentation process and will provide comprehensive guidelines for the quickest possible recovery.
 Dr. Blaine truly cares about each of her patients, their procedures, and their recovery.
-We offer a number of surgical and non-surgical procedures at our offices in Huntington, Long Island, NY, Staten Island, NY and NYC all with your cosmetic goals in mind.
+We offer a number of surgical and non-surgical procedures at our offices in Huntington, Staten Island and NYC all with your cosmetic goals in mind.
 To learn more about breast augmentations or to schedule a consultation with Dr. Blaine, please contact us today.

 775 Park Avenue Suite 205